AC-PKAN: Attention-Enhanced and Chebyshev Polynomial-Based Physics-Informed Kolmogorov-Arnold Networks: Experiments

 \section{Experiments}

-\textbf{Goal.} Our empirical study highlights three principal strengths of AC-PKAN: (1) its internal architecture delivers powerful symbolic representation and function-approximation capabilities even in the absence of the RGA loss-weighting scheme; (2) it significantly improves generalization abilities and mitigates failure modes compared to PINNs and other KAN variants; and (3) it achieves superior performance in complex real-world engineering environments.
-To substantiate our claims, we assemble three task suites (nine benchmarks in total) and benchmark 12 representative architectures—including PINN, PINNsFormer, KAN, fKAN and other variants.
-For detailed methodology underpinning our first objective, see the Supplementary Experiment in Appendix~\ref{com_fuc_fit}.
-While operator‐learning frameworks that depend on extensive volumes of labeled data have lately dominated SciML~\citep{lu2019deeponet, li2020fourier, li2020neural, tripura2022wavelet, calvello2024continuum}, we follow the customary scope of PINN-refinement studies—which target unsupervised or weakly-supervised regimes—and ~\citep{jagtap2020extended, yu2022gradient, zhang2025bo, hou2024reconstruction, li2023adversarial}therefore do not report operator-learning baselines, whose reliance on dense labelled data renders them orthogonal to our setting.
-The experimental setup was inspired by methodologies in~\citep{chebykan2024, hao2023pinnacle, wang2024kolmogorov, zhao2023pinnsformer, wang2023expert}.
+\textbf{Goal.} Our empirical study highlights three principal strengths of AC-PKAN: (1) its internal architecture delivers powerful symbolic representation and function-approximation capabilities; (2) it significantly improves generalization abilities and mitigates failure modes compared to PINNs and other KAN variants; and (3) it achieves superior performance in complex real-world engineering environments.
+We evaluate our method on three task suites comprising nine benchmarks and compare it to 12 representative architectures, including PINN, PINNsFormer, KAN, and fKAN.
+Although operator learning frameworks that rely on large volumes of labeled data have recently dominated SciML~\citep{lu2019deeponet, li2020fourier, li2020neural, tripura2022wavelet, calvello2024continuum}, our work remains within the established remit of PINN refinement studies, which focus on unsupervised or weakly supervised settings~\citep{jagtap2020extended, yu2022gradient, zhang2025bo, hou2024reconstruction, li2023adversarial}.
+Operator-learning methods typically require dense supervision and therefore address a different set of trade-offs compared to physics-informed approaches.
+Nevertheless, we include a head-to-head comparison of operator-learning and PINN-variant baselines under sparse-data conditions in~\Cref{sub:ope}.
+The experimental setup was inspired by methodologies in~\citep{ss2024chebyshev, hao2023pinnacle, wang2024kolmogorov, zhao2023pinnsformer, wang2023expert}.
 In all experiments, the best results are highlighted in bold italics, and the second-best results in bold.
+For the formal definitions of the evaluation metrics and detailed descriptions of the experimental setup, please refer to~\cref{sec:appendb}.